How to make the best chocolate Rice Krispie treats with chocolate chips and marshmallows. Quick and easy no bake recipe!

 TIP: You can keep the sticky treats from sticking to your hands by wetting your hands just a bit with water, or spray your hands with cooking spray before pressing them into the pan.

 Yes, you can.
 Just add the butter, mini marshmallows, vanilla extract, almond extract, salt, and chocolate chips to a large microwave safe bowl, and heat on high for 2 minutes, mostly melting the marshmallows, butter, and chocolate chips.
 Once everything is mostly melted, remove the bowl from the microwave, and whisk in the cocoa powder 'til smooth.
 Then quickly stir the cereal into the marshmallow mixture.
-Lightly press the mixture into your prepared 9×13 baking dish, and allow it to cool before serving.
+Lightly press the mixture into a greased 9×13 baking pan, and allow it to cool before serving.

 Use fresh ingredients, especially the marshmallows and cereal.
 When cooking the marshmallow mixture, don't overdo it; you want them to be almost melted when you go to stir in the cocoa powder.
 Use a bit more cereal than marshmallows; we like to use 8 cups cereal to 6 cups mini marshmallows, which will give you a soft, chewy treat.
 When you go to spread your treats in the pan, don't just pack them down; gently pat them down evenly and smoothly.
 And finally, store your Rice Krispie treats properly.